 Sensitive & Redness-Prone Skin Guide

-This guide explains what drives sensitivity, which ingredients are commonly used, and how to build a Korean routine using products for sensitive and redness-prone skin.
+This guide explains what drives sensitivity, which ingredients are commonly used, and how to build a Korean routine for sensitive and redness-prone skin.

 What Is Sensitive & Redness-Prone Skin?

 Sensitive and redness-prone skin describes a tendency to react easily to skincare, environment, or stress—often with stinging, burning, flushing, visible redness, dryness, or discomfort.
-While triggers vary, many cases involve barrier instability and an overactive inflammatory response, which makes the skin less resilient and more likely to flare with strong routines.
+While triggers vary, many cases involve barrier instability plus an overactive inflammatory response, which reduces resilience and increases flare frequency.

 Key Korean Ingredients for Sensitive & Redness-Prone Skin